kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-motion-ratios.markdown

 ## Final Comments

-The packaging challenges faced by the manufacturer are apparent when analyzing the motion ratios of the Acura RSX rear suspension.
+The packaging constraints faced by the manufacturer are apparent when analyzing the motion ratios of the Acura RSX rear suspension.
 Because the coilover assembly is offset from the wheel centre, the motion ratio is reduced.
-To contrast with the front suspension, the rear anti-roll bar motion ratio is approximately double the front.
+In a contrasting difference with the front axle, the rear anti-roll bar motion ratio is approximately double the front.

-The motion ratios are important when choosing custom springs or dampers.
+Motion ratios are important when choosing custom springs or dampers.
-Stiffness is doubly reduced due to mechanical advantage and the lessened displacement.
-Having these values are a huge help to chassis setup - an advantage for anyone developing a car!
+Stiffness is doubly reduced due to the mechanical disadvantage and the lessened displacement.
+Knowing the motion ratio for your car are a huge help to chassis setup - an advantage for anyone developing a car!

 ## Acknowledgements